by Andrea M. Darcy

 How long have they been in practise?
 What sort of issues do they specialise in, and do these coincide with issues you’d like to work on?
 What sort of therapy do they offer, does it interest you?

 Experience matters.
-You might find a certified counsellor with ten years experience more suitable for you than a therapist with multiple psychotherapy degrees but only a year or two in practice.
+You might find a certified counsellor with minimum of ten years experience more suitable for you than a therapist with multiple psychotherapy degrees but only a year or two in practice.

-This is why at Harley Therapy we only offer therapists with degrees from renowned institutions as well as a minimum of five years clinical experience.
+This is why at Harley Therapy we only offer therapists with degrees from renowned institutions as well as a minimum of ten years clinical experience.

 Is my therapist “licensed”?